 In addition to that, a thick muscle in the heart is not a good thing.
 A thick and enlarged heart is much stiffer than a normal heart and this stiffness impairs the heart’s ability to fully relax in between heartbeats.
 Keep in mind that the heart has to reload with oxygenated blood during its relaxing cycle (diastole) and if it does not relax well its pumping function can be severely compromised by a condition known as diastolic dysfunction.

-These pictures above show you the difference in opening between a normal valve and a severely calcified stenotic aortic valve.
+These pictures above show you the difference in the opening between a normal valve and a severely calcified stenotic aortic valve.
 That narrow opening will make the heart struggle to push blood flow through it.

 - Syncope (dizziness, fainting),